kragen/derctuo/markdown/ghettobotics-nonshopping-list.md

 These female–female jumpers seem to be more or less the standard that the Arduino world is converging on: each component is on its own little PCB, with some 2.54-mm-pitch pins sticking off the edge.
-(I've even seen such a PCB for an ULN2803, which is a 2.54-mm-pitch DIP with eight Darlingtons on it.)
+(I’ve even seen such a PCB for an ULN2803, which is a 2.54-mm-pitch DIP with eight Darlingtons on it.)
 You can either plug it into your breadboard or you can hook up each of the pins directly to some other pin on some other